VijayIyer/MVCPractice/README.md

    * a [ViewBag property](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/Views/Addresses/Shared.cshtml#L47) holds the name of the view and on click of edit or create link, this property is modified and then passed to the get request, which will bring the appropriate edit or create view and replace the content in the blank div.
    * This way even though Address Table has a large number of records, the page is loaded first , then the respective view content is loaded.
 This gives the feel of a single page application.
  * **Widget like loading behaviour** -  [Here](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/Views/ProductModels/Index.cshtml#L172) I am asynchronously loading contents inside ever table td one by one by -
-   *  Keeping a span which sends ajax requests - this will return a [partial view](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/Views/ProductModels/ProductModel.cshtml) which only consists of the content in that cell.In this case, for demonstration purposes only name is being loaded.
+   *  Keeping a span which sends ajax requests - this will return a [partial view](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/Views/ProductModels/ProductModel.cshtml) which only consists of the content in that cell.In this case, for demonstration purposes only name is being loaded.The span also has data- attributes which hold the Url and the id to be sent as query string in the ajax request.
    * The model which is passed to the ProductModel.cshtml view is determined in [ProductModelController](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/Controllers/ProductModelsController.cs#L25)